Costa Rica real estate measures differently

-Before you purchase though, we’d like you to know a bit more on the subject.
+Before you purchase, though, we’d like you to know a bit more on the subject.
 Knowledge itself is power!

 The metric system

 Now that you plan to move to Costa Rica, you might as well learn about the metric system.
-Because you will find it everywhere and with everything you do.
+That’s because you will find it everywhere and with everything you do.
 Or you can print our measurement chart below and keep it in your wallet or save it on your phone.
 Then you will never have to worry about the fact that Costa Rica real estate measures differently.

-Everything you will purchase in the supermarket in Costa Rica will be per kilo and in grams instead of in pounds and in ounces.
+Everything you will purchase in the supermarket in Costa Rica will be per kilo and in grams instead of in pounds and ounces.
 Unless you buy imported products from the U.S. and those will be more expensive due to the import taxes in Costa Rica.